aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/java-aspose-email-paginated-appointments/_index.md

 - **Items per Page** – Adjust based on your data size and performance goals.
 - **Page Offset** – Managed automatically by the loop; you rarely need to set it manually.

-## Troubleshooting Tips
+## Common Pitfalls and Tips

-- Verify that the Exchange server URL, username, and password are correct.
-- Ensure network connectivity (firewalls, VPNs, etc.) allows traffic on the EWS endpoint.
+- **Choosing the right page size** – Too small a value (e.g., 1–5) increases the number of round‑trips; too large (e.g., >500) may cause memory spikes.
+Start with 50–200 and tune based on latency measurements.
+- **Never forget to dispose** – Failing to call `dispose()` can leave HTTP connections open, eventually exhausting the pool.
-- Wrap calls in try‑catch blocks to handle `IOException` or `ServiceException` gracefully.
+- **Handle exceptions gracefully** – Wrap `listAppointmentsByPage` calls in try‑catch blocks for `IOException` or `ServiceException` to avoid abrupt crashes.
+- **Reuse the client when possible** – Creating a new `IEWSClient` for every page adds unnecessary overhead.

 ## Practical Applications